SAP/cloud-primetime/CONTRIBUTING.md

  * [Report an Issue](#report-an-issue)
  * [Contribute Code](#contribute-code)

+## General Remarks

+You are welcome to contribute content (code, documentation etc.) to this open source project.

+There are some important things to know:

+1. You must **comply to the license of this project**, **accept the Developer Certificate of Origin** (see below) before being able to contribute.
+The acknowledgement to the DCO will usually be requested from you as part of your first pull request to this project.
+2. Please **adhere to our [Code of Conduct](CODE_OF_CONDUCT.md)**.
+3. If you plan to use **generative AI for your contribution**, please see our guideline below.
+4. **Not all proposed contributions can be accepted**.
+Some features may fit another project better or doesn't fit the general direction of this project.
+Of course, this doesn't apply to most bug fixes, but a major feature implementation for instance needs to be discussed with one of the maintainers first.
+Possibly, one who touched the related code or module recently.
+The more effort you invest, the better you should clarify in advance whether the contribution will match the project's direction.
+The best way would be to just open an issue to discuss the feature you plan to implement (make it clear that you intend to contribute).
+We will then forward the proposal to the respective code owner.
+This avoids disappointment.

+## Developer Certificate of Origin (DCO)

+Contributors will be asked to accept a DCO before they submit the first pull request to this projects, this happens in an automated fashion during the submission process.
+SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## Analyze Issues

 Analyzing issue reports can be a lot of effort.
 Any help is welcome!